kassabry/ml4bio-workshop/_episodes/05-logit-ann.md

 #### L2 Penalty

-L2 regularization is also known as ridge reguralization.
+L2 regularization is also known as ridge regularization.
-L2 reguralization makes the weights of less important features to be small values.
+L2 regularization makes the weights of less important features to be small values.
 Unlike L1 regularization, L2 regularization does not necessarily shrink the weights to 0.
 The higher the value of C, the smaller the feature weights will be.